 Properly fitted shoes with strong counter are good for heel control.

-Orthotics with heel pad, heel control and in some cases, a heel lift relieves pain and redistributes the pressure are recommended.
+Orthotics with proper heel control and in some cases, a heel lift will help alleviate heel pain by restricting the heel bone movements.